diereysaa/cryptocom_council_node_on_local/README.md

 ```

 ### Launching everything as a service

+> :warning:  Note that the following scripts were created for the user `ubuntu`.
+If your OS user is different, replace all the appearances of `ubuntu` with it.

 #### Now you need to create the listeners for the services that will run in the background, and will resist a reboot of your machine
 ```shell